How to Survive TravelingMay 30, 2018

 I know how to protect my husband and myself from danger.
-Here is my advice and some tips for those of you traveling solo or with a companion.
+Here are my pieces of advice and some tips for those of you traveling solo or with a companion.

 Make copies of your important documents to include your passport.
 Photograph your belongings in case you have to make an insurance claim.
 I don’t, except our passports.
-I should.
-I have enough to do just getting packed!
+I should, but I have enough to do just getting packed!